risk-first/website/menagerie/Staging-And-Classifying.md

 ### Using An Existing Abstraction means:

  - **Mitigating [Feature Risk]():** Because the abstraction is providing you with something _useful_.
- - **Living with [Dependency Risk]():**  We depend on a word in our language, or a function in our library, or a service on the internet.
+ - **Living with [Dependency Risk]():**  We depend on a word in our language, or a function in our library, or a service on the Internet.
 But all of these things are _unreliable_.
 The word might not communicate what you want it to, or be understood by the audience, the function might not work, the service might be down.
 Also, language _changes_ and _evolves_, and the words you are using now might not always mean what you want them to mean.
 Software too changes and evolves.
 We've seen this in [Red Queen Risk](Scarcity-Risk#red-queen-risk) and [Feature Drift Risk](Feature-Risk#feature-drift-risk).
  - **Accepting [Communication Risk](Communication-Risk).** : Because if you are using the abstraction in conversation, the people you are using it with _need to understand it too_.
  - **Accepting [Map and Territory Risk](Map-And-Territory-Risk)**: Because the abstraction is a simplification, and not the actual thing itself.